 Hymenoptera (An order of highly specialized insects with complete metamorphosis that include the bees, wasps and ants that often associate in large colonies with complex social organization).

 There is a great diversity among ants and their behaviours.
 Ants range in size from 2 to about 25 millimetres (about 0.08 to 1 inch).
-Their colour may vary, most are red or black, but other colours can also be seen, including some tropical groups with a metallic lustre.
+Their color may vary, most are red or black, but other colors can also be seen, including some tropical groups with a metallic lustre.

 Ants are one of the most successful groups of insects in the animal kingdom.
 They are of particular interest because they are a social insect and form highly organized colonies or nests which sometimes consist of millions of individuals.
 Colonies of invasive ant species will sometimes work together and form super-colonies, spanning a very wide area of land.
 Ant colonies are sometimes described as superorganisms because they appear to operate as a single entity.